Take a nice, deep breath...

 • More advanced animation and implementation with Lottie

-• Async communication through Loom to get more reactions on work
+• Async communication through Loom to get more reactions on work in the moment

 Challenges